jgpentz/jimmys-place/src/data/blog/starting-grad-school.md

 ## Starting My Master’s in Network Engineering

-Thrilled to share that I’m just about one month into my Master’s in Network Engineering at the University of Colorado Boulder!
+I’m just about one month into my Master’s in Network Engineering at the University of Colorado Boulder!
 I’ve been told this is the best program of its kind in the world, and I’m already starting to see why.
 The co-directors, Dr. Levi Perigo and Professor Jose Santos, are at the forefront of the industry, and their collaboration with leaders across the field is truly inspiring.
 I feel honored to be part of a cohort that gets to learn directly from them.

 As part of the program, I also joined a mentorship initiative pairing first-year students with second-years.
 I’m fortunate to have Atul Anand as my mentor—his experience and support have already made a huge difference.